blackstag2k/Quote-Generation/README.md

 pip install -r requirements.txt

-* If script isn't saved or generated in the 'PATH', then use the command below in Command Window
+* If you want to execute the installed pip module instead of a script file, then use the command below in Command Window

 pip -m install -r requirements.txt